 Value winner: ExpressVPN

-Conclusion: ExpressVPN wins
+Conclusion: ExpressVPN wins in 2023

-It looks like we have a clear winner.
+Once again, ExpressVPN wins this head-to-head matchup.
 To refresh your memory, here are the results for each category:

-As you can see, ExpressVPN easily won the ProtonVPN vs ExpressVPN competition.
-That is not to say that ProtonVPN is a bad service.
-They would do well against the many other VPN services. of VPN services on the market today.
-However, when going up against one of the best, ProtonVPN has some work to do.
+As you can see, ExpressVPN won three categories, while Proton VPN won two categories and there were 2 ties.
+Proton VPN is clearly not a bad service.
+They would probably win against most of the other VPN services on the market today.
+However, when going up against one of the best, Proton VPN still has some work to do to catch up.

-Whichever VPN you to decide to try, be sure to pick up the best prices with the discounts below:
+Whichever VPN you decide to try, be sure to pick up the best prices with the discounts below:

-Have you used ProtonVPN or ExpressVPN?
+Have you used Proton VPN or ExpressVPN?
 If so, sound off!
 We would be happy to hear what you think about them.
-Your input helps us to create better content, and helps your fellow readers make the best decision possible.
+Your input helps us to create better content and helps your fellow readers make the best decision possible.